 Pacific Girl is a $4.5 million multi-country program to support adolescent girls in Pacific Island countries achieve their full potential.
 Evidence shows that ‘educated, healthy and skilled adolescent girls will help build a better future, advance social justice, support economic development and combat poverty.’[i]
-Pacific Girl demonstrates Australia’s commitment to focus on adolescent girls’ needs, rights and opportunities.
+Pacific Girl demonstrates Pacific approaches to supporting adolescent girls and Australia’s commitment to focus on their needs, rights and opportunities.

 Believing in themselves, Pacific girls are leading change (2 December 2019)